73laze/primehack-controller-configs/README.md

 <p> These are my controller config files for the program called <a href="https://forums.dolphin-emu.org/Thread-fork-primehack-fps-controls-and-more-for-metroid-prime" target="_blank" rel="noopener">PrimeHack</a></p>

 !!!
 PLS READ: this was primarily configured for my xbox one S controller.
 Depending on button layouts, it may be different for you if you choose to use a different controller type (playstation, nintendo, 8bitdo, etc).
 It can still be used as a basis, though it might require some manual tweaking.
-Just

-Just simply download the files, and place them inside your dolphin Wiimote folder.
+Download the primecontrols.ini file and place them inside your dolphin Wiimote folder.
 If you dont know how to get to that directory, do the following: (Ive only done this on windows, results may vary)
 1. Open primehack
 2. click on the "File" tab in the top left.
 3. click "Open User Folder"